AfiqDan-lab/6DOF_DTPROJECT/README.md

 dashboards, and Omniverse rendering.
 Evaluated over 500+ trials: position accuracy < 1 cm at 100%, zero collisions, joint accuracy 100%.

-Pending hardware: the ESP32 firmware for the physical arm, and re-running `evaluate.py` against the real robot.
-The virtual-robot MQTT protocol is already proven, so the physical arm will connect without changing the twin.